Kahn/freetel/mini-asterisk-gui/README.txt

 -------------------------------------------------------------------
 # /etc/init.d/asterisk restart
 -------------------------------------------------------------------
-+

 .
 I use lighttpd as the web server.
-On my x86 box I needed to install a sym-link and edit the 10-cgi.conf file:
+To enable CGI support:
 +
 -------------------------------------------------------------------
-# cd /etc/lighttpd/conf-enabled
+# lighty-enable-mod cgi
-# ln -s ../conf-available/10-cgi.conf .
 -------------------------------------------------------------------
 +
 I then modified 10-cgi-conf to enable perl and shell scripts: